Wheeler Bisimulations: Introduction

-To better understand the role of nondeterminism when sorting automata, let us focus on the first level of the two hierarchies.
-Intuitively, this corresponds to the case $ p = 1 $, so we only consider automata that can be totally ordered (for example, the automaton in Figure \ref{fig:examplecolexorder} cannot be totally ordered because we cannot compare $ u' $ and $ v' $).
-These automata are called \emph{Wheeler automata}, and the languages recognized by these automata are called \emph{Wheeler languages} \cite{gagie2017wheeler, alanko2020regular}.
-Wheeler automata have close connections with applications in bioinformatics (in particular, with de Bruijn graphs \cite{bowe2012succinct}), and Wheeler languages have been extensively studied.
-Indeed, the class of Wheeler languages is one of the most elegant subclasses of regular languages: \begin{itemize} \item If a regular language is recognized by some Wheeler non-deterministic automaton, it is also recognized by some Wheeler deterministic automaton \cite{alanko2021wheeler}. \item Every Wheeler language admits a unique minimal Wheeler deterministic automaton (which, in general, is larger than the standard minimal automaton), and a Wheeler deterministic automaton can be minizimed efficiently \cite{alanko2022linear}. \item Wheeler language admits an algebraic characterization based on the \emph{Myhill-Nerode theorem} \cite{myhill1957finite,nerode1958linear}. \item It is possible to efficiently detect if a regular language is Wheeler by looking at the cycle structure of its (standard) minimal automaton \cite{becker2023optimal}. \end{itemize} Among the research directions that have been considered, we mention studying string-labeled Wheeler NFAs \cite{cotumaccio2024myhill}, the state complexity of Wheeler languages \cite{d2023ordering}, their relationship with locally testable languages \cite{becker2025universally}, and their applications in data compression \cite{conte2023computing, cotumaccio2023space, alanko2024computing}.
-We refer the reader to \cite{cotumaccio2025wheeler} for a recent survey on Wheeler automata and Wheeler languages.
+The regular languages recognized by Wheeler automata are called \emph{Wheeler languages}.
+The class of Wheeler languages is one of the richest subclasses of regular languages: \begin{itemize} \item If a regular language is recognized by some Wheeler non-deterministic automaton, it is also recognized by some Wheeler deterministic automaton~\cite{alanko2021wheeler}. \item Every Wheeler language admits a unique minimal Wheeler deterministic automaton (which, in general, is larger than the standard minimal DFA)~\cite{alanko2021wheeler}, and a Wheeler deterministic automaton can be minimized efficiently~\cite{alanko2022linear}. \item Every Wheeler language admits an algebraic characterization based on the \emph{Myhill-Nerode theorem}~\cite{alanko2020regular}. \item It is possible to efficiently detect if a regular language is Wheeler by looking at the cycle structure of its (standard) minimal automaton~\cite{becker2023optimal}. \end{itemize}